xdoko01/pgRPG/README.md

   - [x] Possibility to update entities in the quest definition - adding new components to already existing entities.
   - [x] Possibility to update entities in the quest definition - deleting components on existing entities.
   - [ ] Possibly substitute 'id' key from quest file on entities for 'alias'.
 To make things more readable in the code and not to mismatch
-  - [ ] Remake ecs manager so that it contains some get processor function that translate processor string into class.
+  - [x] Remake ecs manager so that it contains some get processor function that translate processor string into class.
 And redo load processor and delete processor to use this new function
   - [ ] find all places where we are loading a dictionary and use functions.get_dict and functions.get_dict_params functions
   - [ ] Implement `ALL`, `` into the cleanup at the beginning of the quest definition - ideally some pre_processing that will substitute keyword ALL with all the processors in the game.
 By doing it this way it will not be necessary to modify the logic of ecs_manager's delete_processor.
-  - [ ] Redo prereqs in the quest manager - the load is ugly
+  - [x] Redo prereqs in the quest manager - the load is ugly
+  - [ ] Implement new component `Vision` that will specify what the entity can see and will hold list of entities that are being seen.
+  - [ ] Implement new component `Hearing` that will specify what the entity can hear and will hold list of entities that are being heard.

 ## TODOs - Behavior Trees for AI implementation, commands and brain
   - special commands for init and for complete functions are problematic, because they return SUCCESS or FAILURE and by doing so, closing the whole node.
 Hence added result parameter for selected commands that would forcefully return RUNNING